"Jade It" Art Coat by Lorne Honyumptewa

 Imagine yourself at an important dinner or event in this piece over basic black with gold button earrings... what a show stopper!

-I got my first blue ribbon in 2008 for a pen and ink drawing of Kachinas in a ceremony at one of the Mesas.
-I got pumped up to do more, add color to it, and got another blue ribbon for a White Bear Kachina in a Winter Wonderland in the San Francisco Peaks near Flagstaff.
-Since then I have been in Indian Markets at Santa Fe.
+“In 2008, I got my first blue ribbon for a pen and ink drawing of Kachinas in a ceremony at one of the Hopi Mesas.
+I got pumped up to do more, and add color to it, and got another blue ribbon for a White Bear Kachina in a winter wonderland in the San Francisco Peaks near Flagstaff, Arizona.
+Since then, I have been in Indian Markets at Santa Fe.”